Chuset21/Clank-The-Calculator/README.md

 - Case is ignored.
 - Brackets respect the rules of orders of operation, as does everything else, i.e: 2 * (2 + 3) -> 10.
 - All trigonometric functions deal with degrees.
 - For the log of any base (log), pass the base as the second argument.
+If given only one argument, log will default to using base 10.

 ## Dependencies